Graduate

 Rongjin Zhang

-Rongjin Zhang is a first-year master's student at the Hubbard School.
-Her research interests encompass advertising, influencers, social media, algorithms, and human-computer interaction.
-Her previous research endeavors have been accepted at conferences including the Ethnography Division of the NCA and the Digital Divide Division of the IAMCR.
-Prior to joining HSJMC, Rongjin earned her Bachelor of Science (Honors) degree in Communication Science from the University of Amsterdam (2023), with a minor in Data Science and Artificial Intelligence.
-Her undergraduate thesis featured an experimental study exploring the effectiveness of virtual influencers in social media advertising to persuade consumer behavior.
+Rongjin Zhang is a second-year master's student at the Hubbard School.
+Her research focus on the intersection of advertising and human-computer interaction, with a special interest in computational methods.
+Her previous research have been accepted at conferences including NCA, IAMCR, and ICORIA.
+Before joining the Hubbard School, Rongjin earned her BS (Honors) in Communication Science from the University of Amsterdam, complemented by a minor in Data Science and Artificial Intelligence.